ktenzin1/CIS4400_OTC/README.md

 The total annual dollar volume was $507 billion as of December 31, 2022.

 II.
-Give the requirements and any missing requirements you have found
+Requirements and any missing requirements we have found
-1. Breakdown per year, quarter, month,
+1. Breakdown per year, quarter, month
 2. Breakdown by sector, by security type
-3. You are required to do Technical Analysis (Use the following library https://github.com/bukosabino/ta)
+3. Technical Analysis (Used the following library https://github.com/bukosabino/ta)
-4. On the dashboard, for each security, I need to see technical indicators.
+4. On the dashboard, for each security, we can see technical indicators.

 1. Breakdown per Year, Quarter, Month:
 - This involves examining market data over different periods to identify trends and patterns.
 A  yearly analysis might show long-term market trends, while a quarterly and monthly analysis can reveal shorter-term fluctuations and seasonal effects.